 Non-resident taxpayers are in principle not entitled to the same range of deductions available to Luxembourg resident taxpayers.
 Non-residents, who are taxable in Luxembourg on more than 90% of their worldwide income, can opt to be treated as if they were Luxembourg residents.
 For Belgian residents, the option regime can be applied if 50% of the household's professional income is taxable in Luxembourg.
 The option regime allows non-resident individuals to deduct expenses via their Luxembourg income tax return that they would not otherwise be entitled to deduct.
+The option regime is not mandatory and must be requested by a taxpayer via the income tax return.
 The tax benefit of the option regime has to be considered on a case-by-case basis.